 4.1.3.2 NR-E-UTRA Dual Connectivity

 NG-RAN supports NR-E-UTRA Dual Connectivity (NE-DC), in which a UE is connected to one gNB that acts as a MN and one ng-eNB that acts as a SN.
-The gNB is connected to 5GC and the ng-eNB is connected to the gNB via the Xn interface.4.2 Radio Protocol Architecture
+The gNB is connected to 5GC and the ng-eNB is connected to the gNB via the Xn interface.

+4.1.3.3 NR-NR Dual Connectivity

+NG-RAN supports NR-NR Dual Connectivity (NN-DC), in which a UE is connected to one gNB that acts as a MN and another gNB that acts as a SN.
+The master gNB is connected to 5GC and the secondary gNB is connected to the master gNB via the Xn interface.
+In addition, NN-DC can also be used when a UE is connected to two gNB-DUs connected to the same gNB-CU, one acting as a MN and the other acting as a SN.

+4.2 Radio Protocol Architecture

 4.2.1 Control Plane